 * Your usage for the free tier is calculated each month across all regions except the AWS GovCloud Region, and automatically applied to your bill – unused monthly usage will not roll over.
-Does not include Amazon EC2 running SUSE Linux Enterprise Server, Amazon EC2 running IBM, and the AWS GovCloud Region.
+Does not include Amazon EC2 running IBM, or the AWS GovCloud Region.
 See offer terms for more details and other restrictions.

 ** As part of AWS’s Free Usage Tier, new AWS customers will receive free 15 GB of data transfer out each month aggregated across all AWS services for one year except in the AWS GovCloud Region.